cynthisl/uw-mutmut-examples/README.md

 # uw-mutmut-examples

-This repository contains example code for the [UW fork of mutmut](https://github.com/kc7zep/uw-mutmut) for CSEP 590: Modern Testing and Debugging Spring 2019.
+This repository contains example code and project deliverables for the [UW fork of mutmut](https://github.com/kc7zep/uw-mutmut) for CSEP 590: Modern Testing and Debugging Spring 2019.

+## Credits
+This project is a collaboration of:

+* cynthisl@cs.washington.edu
+* hgotur@cs.washington.edu
+* nsds@cs.washington.edu

+Our project is a set of small improvements to the Python mutation testing tool https://github.com/boxed/mutmut.
+We owe a huge debt to mutmut's author for writing this tool and making it available on Github.
+We intend to work with the author to give our changes back to the main mutmut project.

+## Roadmap
+* [This document](README.md) is the main project presentation given in class.
+* https://github.com/kc7zep/uw-mutmut/tree/project is a hard fork of mutmut with a branch containing our improvements.
+* Subdirectories [loop](loop/README.md), [slice](slice/README.md), and [exceptions](exceptions/README.md) contain toy programs showing how each of the new mutations work.
+* Subdirectory [real-world](real-world/README.md) contains a script for running mutmut against three real-world Python projects.
+* [evaluation.md](evaluation.md) analyzes the impact of our changes to mutmut on the projects in real-world.

 ## What is this?